airers/aircyclopedia/README.md

 sudo -i -u postgres # Login to the postgres user

-createuser -s ubuntu # Let the root user be a superuser
+createuser -s air # We'll create a user for accessing the db createuser -s ubuntu # Let the root user be a superuser
 # Note: Check the name of your root user first by typing whoami before logging in as the postgres user
 createdb air-dev